+How to make a living moss wall.
 Living moss walls have a striking appearance.
 As a backdrop on Zoom calls, they instantly make an impression.

 So much of an impression that it has become trendy to have green walls indoors.

-Most are not real living moss walls though.
+Most are not real living moss walls, though.
 A true living moss wall is far too expensive for regular indoor use.

 How to make a living moss wall

 Use real moss to make a living moss wall.
-Living moss walls are for an outdoor display.
+Living moss walls are great for outdoor display.
 Grow moss indoors first to let the rhizoids anchor onto the accessories you want to include.
-Pebbles, rocks, driftwood, twigs, etc. Glue the accessories onto plywood, then fill in spaces with moss or other plants.
+Pebbles, rocks, driftwood, twigs, etc. Glue the accessories onto plywood, then fill spaces with moss or other plants.

-Precautions to know before building a living moss wall
+Things to know before building a living moss wall

 Moss is preserved by coating it with glycerin to prevent it from losing its color.

-Indoor displays are made of preserved moss or a mixture of preserved moss and living moss.
+Indoor displays are made of preserved moss or a mixture of preserved and living moss.
 The alternative would require a complex irrigation system.

 Living moss holds up to ten times its weight in moisture.
 That is heavy.
 Heavy enough to do some serious structural damage to interior walls.